Adam Gardner

-Adam Seth Gardner (born May 31, 1973) is an American guitarist and vocalist of the band Guster and a member of the Tufts University Beelzebubs.
+Adam Seth Gardner (born May 31, 1973) is an American guitarist and vocalist of the rock band Guster and a member of the Tufts University Beelzebubs.

+Biography

 Gardner grew up outside Morristown, New Jersey, and played for a band called Royal Flush while a student at the Pingry School, from which he graduated in 1991.
 He also attended Harding Township School in New Vernon, New Jersey.
 Gardner, working with Dave Schneider, created a side-project in 2005 called The LeeVees.
 Its album, Hanukkah Rocks, consists of humorous original songs about the Jewish holiday.
 After living in Brooklyn near the other members of Guster for a time, Gardner relocated to Maine.

 Gardner broadcasts a weekly radio show in Portland, Maine where he discusses everything from music to environmental issues.

 Environmental activism

 Adam and his wife Lauren started Reverb, an eco-friendly companion to summer rock tours.
 Gardner was interviewed about Reverb for the July 2006 issue of The Green Room.